alyssamichelle/progress/The Future of JS 2018.md

 **The State of JS 2017 Survey**
 ![The State of JS 2017 Survey](http://cl.nicoll.co/oGVn/Screen%20Shot%202017-12-11%20at%2018.30.24.png)

-**npm trends**
+**[what has changed in react since Feb.]

+React strikes again!
+On the npm trends**

 ![http://www.npmtrends.com/angular-vs-ember-source-vs-react-vs-vue-vs-backbone](http://cl.nicoll.co/oD1N/Screen%20Shot%202017-12-08%20at%2016.04.25.png)

 ## Enterprise or Nah

-There is a bit of a debate right now, as to if frameworks should lean into the enterprise scene, or not.
+There is a bit of a debate right now, as to if frameworks should lean intoMuch of the Web Still Runs on jQuery

+Dude!
+90% of the eInterprise scene, or not.
 What is wrong with Enterprise, you might ask.
 Well, enterprise apps/code generally is bulkier and more complex.
 It will take you much longer to learn and enter an Enterprise framework community than it will for a basic and simple one.
 Frameworks either lean into Enterprise or they lean AWAY from it.
 It's always a balance.

 ![](http://cl.nicoll.co/oIoW/Screen%20Shot%202017-12-12%20at%2014.04.19.png)